haera/HACS408E/content/schedule/week-08/lab-2/index.md

 {{< downloadbutton file="MyPusts.dll" text="MyPuts.dll" >}}

-1. What functions does it export?
+1. **What functions does it export?
+Was this what you were expecting?**

+Run the program with the `MyPuts.dll` file in the same directory.
+And take a new trace with `procmon`.

+1. **Do you notice any differences in the trace?**

 {{% /steps %}}